 CEPF has had a long-standing commitment to conservation of the Tropical Andes Hotspot through two investment phases.
-In Phase I, CEPF invested US\$8.135 million through 67 projects in Bolivia and Peru between 2001 and 2006 with a consolidation phase from 2009 to 2013.
-In Phase II, CEPF invested US\$9.5 million through 100 projects in Colombia, Ecuador, Peru, and Bolivia, from 2015 to 2020.
+In Phase I, CEPF invested US\$8.135 million through 67 projects in Bolivia and Peru between 2001 and 2006 with a consolidation phase from 2009 to

+2013.
+In Phase II, CEPF invested US\$9.5 million through 100 projects in Colombia, Ecuador, Peru, and Bolivia, from 2015 to 2021.

 The results of these investments were significant.
 More than 5.1 million hectares came under new legal protection, and approximately 11 million hectares of habitat possessing among the highest levels of biodiversity and levels of threat in the hotspot experienced management improvements in support of biodiversity conservation and local communities.
-In the Phase II investment period, 284 globally threatened species benefited directly from CEPF funding, and CEPF grantees identified an astounding 96 species as being new to science.
-More than 270 indigenous and mestizo communities scattered across the far reaches of highest mountain range of the Americas benefitted from the conservation of their ecosystems, through the generation of new sources of income, improved access to clean plentiful water, improved food security, and strengthened governance of their lands.
+In the Phase II investment period, 286 globally threatened species benefited directly from CEPF funding, and CEPF grantees identified an astounding 74 species as being new to science.
+More than 294 indigenous and mestizo communities scattered across the far reaches of highest mountain range of the Americas benefitted from the conservation of their ecosystems, through the generation of new sources of income, improved access to clean plentiful water, improved food security, and strengthened governance of their lands.
 Nine indigenous groups developed new tools and capacities resulting in improved protection and management of their territories.
-More than 100 stakeholder alliances brought governmental, civil society, community, and private sector stakeholders together to collaboration on conservation and sustainable development initiatives.
+More than 100 stakeholder alliances brought governmental, civil society, community, and private sector stakeholders together to collaborate on conservation and sustainable development initiatives.

 In Phase II, 55 Andean-based civil society organizations were grant recipients.
 More than 80 percent of the 100 grants awarded supported capacity building activities to local organizations and stakeholders.
-CEPF funded an array of institutional building activities, from organizational strategic plans, fundraising plans, financial manuals, communication strategies, upgraded websites and financial systems, to name a few of these activities.
-More than 7,000 people received formal training, of which 63 percent were men and 37 percent were women.
-Training focused on project management and on a variety of technical areas.
+CEPF funded an array of institutional building activities, such as organizational strategic plans, fundraising plans, financial manuals, communication strategies, upgraded websites and financial systems, to name a few.
+More than 10,000 people received formal training focused on project management and a variety of technical areas.